 Akira Kurosawa agreed to direct the Japanese part of the film only because he was told that David Lean was to direct the American part.
 Lean, in fact, was never part of the project.
-When Kurosawa found out about this, he tried to get himself fired from the production--and succeeded.
+When Kurosawa found out about this, he tried to get himself fired from the production and succeeded.

-The P-40 crashing in the flight line was an unplanned accident - it was a life-sized mockup powered by a gasoline engine turning the propeller and steered by using the wheel brakes, just like real airplanes, but was specifically designed not to fly.
-The aircraft shown was loaded with explosives which were to be detonated by radio control at a specific point down the runway.
-Stunt actors were strategically located and rehearsed in which way to run.
-However shortly after the plane began taxiing down the runway it did begin to lift off the ground and turn to the left.
-The left turn would have taken it into a group of other mockups which had also been wired with explosives, but weren't scheduled to be destroyed until later.
-The explosives in the first P-40 were detonated on the spot in order to keep it from destroying the other planes, so the explosion occurred in a location the stunt men weren't prepared for.
+The P-40 crashing in the flight line was an unplanned accident.
+It was a life-sized mock-up powered by a gasoline engine turning the propeller and steered by using the wheel brakes, just like real airplanes, but was specifically designed not to fly.
+The aircraft shown was loaded with explosives that were to be detonated by radio control at a specific point down the runway.
+Stunt performers were strategically located and rehearsed in which way to run.
+However, shortly after the plane began taxiing down the runway, it did begin to lift off the ground and turn to the left.
+The left turn would have taken it into a group of other mock-ups that had also been wired with explosives, but weren't scheduled to be destroyed until later.
+The explosives in the first P-40 were detonated on the spot in order to keep it from destroying the other planes, so the explosion occurred in a location, for which the stunt men weren't prepared.
 When it looks like they were running for their lives, they really were.
 This special effect was filmed with multiple camera so that it could be reused in other shots in the film, as were all the major special effects.

-The USS Phoenix, a cruiser, survived the attack on Pearl Harbor and went on to have a distinguished career in the Pacific theatre of war.
-After the war she was sold to Argentina and made world headlines when the General Belgrano, as she was re-named, was sunk by a Royal Navy submarine during the Falkland Islands War.
+The U.S.S.
+Phoenix, a cruiser, survived the attack on Pearl Harbor and went on to have a distinguished career in the Pacific.
+After the war, she was sold to Argentina, and made world headlines when the General Belgrano, as she was re-named, was sunk by a Royal Navy submarine during the Falklands War.

 Many of the replica Japanese aircraft are owned by members of the Commemorative Air Force, an organization that specializes in re-enactments and aircraft preservation.
 They are used every year in the annual CAF air show, where a re-enactment of the Pearl Harbor attack takes place.
 This has been going on since 1972.